What is a PSA Test?

 Remember that assessment of PSA must also take into account:

 - Prostate size: A man with a larger-than-usual prostate may have a higher-than-usual normal PSA level.

 - Prostatitis: Prostatitis is a painful condition, often caused by bacterial infection in which the prostate is inflamed, swollen, and tender.
 Prostatitis can cause high PSA.

 - Benign prostatic hyperplasia (BPH): BPH is an enlarged prostate.
 It may make urination or ejaculation difficult, and along with the swelling, may cause a spike in PSA levels.

 - Urinary tract infection or irritation: An infection of the urinary tract, as well as irritation caused by medical procedures involving the urethra or bladder, may irritate the prostate and cause it to produce more PSA.

-- Prostate stimulation: Sexual activity (or even a DRE) can cause temporarily high PSA.
+- Prostate stimulation: Sexual activity, a DRE, or even a long bike ride can cause temporarily high PSA.

 - Medications: Some medications, such as finasteride (Proscar or Propecia) or dutasteride (Avodart), can lower your PSA.